Frequently Asked Questions

 The internet is a free and open platform.
 Therefore, information on it will not always come from legitimate sources.
 In-person advice from your attending dentist is highly recommended.

-What’s the difference between restorative dentistry and cosmetic dentistry?
+What’s the difference between restorative and cosmetic dentistry?

-At our clinic, restorative dentistry focuses on the repairing and the replacing of damaged or missing teeth, whereas cosmetic dentistry deals with modifying the look of your teeth; making it brighter, straighter, whiter, or evenly spaced to improve appearance.
-Both categories contain treatments that enhance your smile and can, therefore, overlap.
+At our clinic, restorative dentistry focuses on the repairing and the replacing of damaged or missing teeth, whereas cosmetic dentistry deals with modifying the look of your teeth: making it brighter, whiter, properly aligned (i.e. evenly spaced and/or straighter) to improve appearance.
+Clinical observations have shown that proper alignment of one’s teeth can have restorative benefits.
+Both categories contain treatments that enhance your smile and are, therefore, inextricably linked.

 I snore.
 How can your dental practice assist me?

-To treat this occurrence, custom-made oral appliances can be fabricated.
-However, we also recommend that you consult an Ear, Nose and Throat (ENT) doctor to ascertain the severity of your condition.
+To treat with snoring, custom-made oral appliances can be fabricated.
+We also recommend that you consult an Ear, Nose and Throat (ENT) doctor to ascertain the severity of your condition.

 I grind my teeth, especially during sleep.
 What can your clinic do for me?